TheCaffeinatedJourney/ArchLinuxPreInstall/README.md

 ## Example Run
 In this example, you'll see the following:
+* Selecting option to Download, Verify, and Burn to Disk
 * Creating the download directory
 * Downloading the archlinux-x86_64.iso.sig file, sha256sums.txt, and b2sums.txt
 * Finding the highest ranked mirror and downloading the ISO